snowplow-archive/narcolepsy-scala/README.md

 # Technologies

 Narcolepsy uses Jackson for JSON marshalling and unmarshalling, and JAXB for XML.
-In theory Narcolepsy can work with any JAXB implementation - it has been tested with the Oracle Glassfish reference implementation, and also with the Eclipse Foundation's EclipseLink MOXy.
+In theory Narcolepsy can work with any JAXB implementation - it has been tested with the Oracle Glassfish [JAXB reference implementation](http://jaxb.java.net/), and also with the Eclipse Foundation's [EclipseLink MOXy](http://eclipse.org/eclipselink/moxy.php).
 Some of Narcolepsy's functionality (for example supporting underscored or hyphenated element names) are only compatible with MOXy.

 By default